 Are you a friendly, organized, punctual and outgoing person with good attention to detail?
 Talk about those things, as they are what will make you a top-notch receptionist.
 This is the paragraph to list all of the skills and character traits that qualify you for the job.

-Step 6: Ask for an interview
+6. Ask for an Interview

 After telling them why you’re the ideal match for the job, prove your confidence by saying something to the effect of "I believe that once you interview me in person, you’ll realize that I am the ideal candidate to be the face of (company name)."